 Students will build on the skills learned in Auto Technology I. Advanced course work will include more career investigation into job attainability and practicality.
-Students participating in this course will attend classes at Brazosport College 2-3 days per week and earn both high school and college credit.
-Transportation to the college is provided.
-Scholarships are available.
+This is a dual credit course and will take place on the Brazosport College campus.
+Students must register for this course through the dual credit counselor at AHS.